ozerozdas/golang-learning/README.md

 # Go Lang Learning Examples

+This repo has been prepared as a personal study for golang examples.
+You can use it to practice and study.
+I created some examples myself and compiled some from different sources.

 Go to the example you want and run the code below
 ```
     go build main.go && ./main